Gaussian estimates for fundamental solutions of higher-order parabolic equations with time-independent coefficients: Technical lemmas

 $\Box$

-The following lemma is the Poincar\'{e}-Sobolev inequality of higher order in the parabolic setting. \begin{lemma} (\cite[Lemma 3.3]{DK}) \;\;Let $1\leq p<\infty,$ $R>0$ and $u$ be a weak solution of $\H$ in $Q_{R}(t, x).$ There exists a polynomial $P$ of degree $m-1$ such that and for each $|\gamma|=0,1, 2..., m-1,$ where $v:=u-P$ and the constant $C=C(p)$ is independent of $R$ and $u.$ \end{lemma}
+The following lemma is the Poincar\'{e}-Sobolev inequality of higher order in the elliptic setting. \begin{lemma} (\cite[Chapter 3]{L00}) \;\;Let $1\leq p<\infty,$ $R>0$ and $u$ be a smooth function in a ball $B:=B_{R}(x).$ Then there exists a polynomial $Q_{B} (u)$ of degree at most $m-1$ such that, for each $|\gamma|=0,1, 2..., m-1,$ and where the constant $C=C(p)$ is independent of $R$ and $u.$ \end{lemma}

 To build the H\"{o}lder estimates for solutions of parabolic equations of higher order, we need the lemma below.
 Its proof is quite similar to that in \cite[Lemma 4.3]{L1}, hence the details are omitted.